Option-Adjusted Spread (OAS)

 The Bottom Line

-The Option-Adjusted Spread (OAS) is the most sophisticated tool for analyzing bonds with embedded options.
-By surgically removing the value of the option, it reveals the true compensation an investor receives for credit and liquidity risk.
-While the math is complex, the utility is simple: it prevents investors from being seduced by high nominal yields that are merely compensation for the risk of having the bond called away.
-In the world of corporate bonds and mortgage-backed securities, OAS is the standard for determining true relative value.
+The Option-Adjusted Spread (OAS) is arguably the most sophisticated and accurate tool for analyzing fixed-income securities with embedded options.
+By using stochastic interest rate modeling to surgically remove the value of the call or put option, it reveals the "pure" compensation an investor receives for taking on credit and liquidity risk.
+While the underlying mathematics are highly complex, the practical utility is simple: it prevents investors from being misled by high nominal yields that are essentially just premiums for options likely to be exercised.
+In the institutional worlds of corporate bonds and mortgage-backed securities, OAS is the industry standard for determining true relative value and identifying mispriced assets.
+Successful fixed-income investors rely on OAS to ensure they are being adequately compensated for the risks they choose to hold in their portfolios, regardless of the optionality features attached to the debt.

 At a Glance